Buying vs Renting an Emergency Rental Generator

 Where You Need Power

 If your company has multiple locations, any of them might need an emergency generator at one time or another and a single backup generator won’t be enough to ensure that all of them is supplied and what if more than one needs backup power at once?
 By having a go-to generator rental solution, you can rent from multiple locations and get as many generators as you need in the moment.
+Physical location is also important – transporting a generator to remote areas can be problematic due to terrain and distance.
+If the location is too remote, having a backup already in place makes more sense.

 What You Can Afford